bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned CSS from Jon Duckett's book.

-**Thoughts** Today I spend quite a bit of time experimenting with positioning.
+**Thoughts**: Today I spend quite a bit of time experimenting with positioning.
 Conceptually I understand it but it's somewhat difficult in pratice, or at least integrating it into an existing project.
 I wasn't as productive today either...

 **Link(s) to work**: NONE

-### Day 30: February 2-3, 2017 (Thursday & Friday)
+### Day 31-32: February 2-3, 2017 (Thursday & Friday)

 **Today's Progress**: Learned CSS from Jon Duckett's book, experimented with personal portfolio website.

-**Thoughts** Yesterday was busy so I only did scattered learning on Enki (mobile app that teaches programming) and today was able to code and read.
+**Thoughts**: Yesterday was busy so I only did scattered learning on Enki (mobile app that teaches programming) and today was able to code and read.
 I decided to clump these two days together since I don't really know just how much time I spent yesterday and it wasn't a complete day.
 Anyway, I'm finally figuring out how to work the personal portfolio website.
 Now that I'm almost done with Jon Duckett's book I'm not familiar with Boostrap or jQuery that much anymore... maybe I'll have to review those.
 Or maybe I won't use boostrap for this project.
 I'll be finishing the layout portion of the book and hopefully some background image stuff.
 I'm thinking about making a gradient background for the website, but if not I have the colors picked out!

+**Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)

+### Day 33: February 4, 2017 (Saturday)

+**Today's Progress**: Finished layout section from Jon Duckett's book, addressing header/navigation problems on website.

+**Thoughts**: Finished up the layout section of Jon Duckett's book.
+This means I only have the images, html5, and design process chapters left!
+I might spend quite a bit of time reviewing afterwards, or reread the book at some point in the near future to solidify all of the jumbled up knowledge swimming around my head.
+I spend a great deal of time today trying to figure out the header navigation system.
+I can't seem to get the h1 element and navigation aligned.
+I've never seen anyone use a table for it, but the book did use a grid with the 960.gs framework.
+Not sure what to do but doing research online...

 **Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)